py-lama/pylogs/scripts/README.md

-# LogLama Integration Scripts
+# LogLama Scripts

-This directory contains scripts to help integrate LogLama into existing PyLama ecosystem components and migrate projects from various logging systems to LogLama.
+This directory contains scripts to help integrate LogLama into existing PyLama ecosystem components, migrate projects from various logging systems to LogLama, and fix linting and syntax issues in the codebase.

 ## integrate_loglama.py